-We have an interactive version of the return form on our website at www.theswanageschool.co.uk/option-choices where you can submit your choices by the deadline of Monday 15th March 2021.
+We will have an online option choices return form on our website at www.theswanageschool.co.uk/option-choices where you can submit your choices by the deadline of Thursday IIth May 2023.

 As usual, if you have any questions about the process, the choices or any other matter, please don't hesitate to contact us at school.
 We are always available to talk and more than happy to help.